-Why does the improved blood flow whisks away dead cells and toxins that have built up from your trigger point pain?
-When you stop moving your sore leg and knee, your muscles and other tissue can become weaker and dead cells and toxins in the area can cause further tissue deterioration - this can lead to atrophy (muscle weakness and/or deterioration).
+Why does the improved blood flow whisks away dead tissue and toxins that have built up from your trigger point pain?
+When you stop moving your sore leg and knee, your muscles and other tissue can become weaker and dead tissue and toxins in the area can cause further tissue deterioration - this can lead to atrophy (muscle weakness and/or deterioration).
 A device that stimulates blood flow will clear the area of toxins while increasing the amount of oxygen and nutrients to your soft tissue.
 Because of this, therisk of atrophy is greatly reduced as well, allowing you to retain and even improve movement and flexibility.
 Keeping your thigh and knee tissue as healthy as possible throughout the healing process will allow you to improve leg and joint strength again once your pain has gone and your trigger point pain has healed.

 If you suffer from trigger points, we guarantee this solution for you - or your money back!